PrachiiBB/-6companies30days/README.md

 # Adobe

-1.Find a continuous sub-array which adds to a given number S.
+Q1.
+Find a continuous sub-array which adds to a given number S.

-2.Find the length of the Longest Arithmetic Progression (LLAP) in it.
+Q2.
+Find the length of the Longest Arithmetic Progression (LLAP) in it.

-3.Number of distinct Words with k maximum contiguous vowels(Joe and his Dictionary Problem)
+Q3.
+Number of distinct Words with k maximum contiguous vowels(Joe and his Dictionary Problem)

-4.Partition Equal Subset Sum
+Q4.
+Partition Equal Subset Sum

-5.Total number of ways n can be expressed as sum of xth power of unique natural numbers
+Q5.
+Total number of ways n can be expressed as sum of xth power of unique natural numbers

-6.Generate all combinations of well-formed(balanced) parentheses.
+Q6.
+Generate all combinations of well-formed(balanced) parentheses.

-7.Pots of Gold Game (Similar to Covid and Beds problem)
+Q7.
+Pots of Gold Game (Similar to Covid and Beds problem)

-8.ATOI
+Q8.
+ATOI

-9.Smallest palindromic number greater than N using the same set of digits as in N.
+Q9.
+Smallest palindromic number greater than N using the same set of digits as in N.

-10.Elections
+Q10.
+Elections

-11.String Amendment
+Q11.
+String Amendment

-12.Leaders in Array
+Q12.
+Leaders in Array

-13.Minimum operations to convert array A to B
+Q13.
+Minimum operations to convert array A to B

-14.Smallest range in K lists
+Q14.
+Smallest range in K lists

-15.Given two library versions of an executable: for example, “10.1.1.3” and “10.1.1.9” or “10” and “10.1”.
+Q15.
+Given two library versions of an executable: for example, “10.1.1.3” and “10.1.1.9” or “10” and “10.1”.
 Find out which one is more recent?
 Strings can be empty also.